 Fast growing plants give lush thick foliage to the balcony.
 Climbers ensure privacy if one has sufficient vertical space.
 We are going to list a mix of all of these.

-Below are the 20 best plants for the balcony garden in India.
+Below are the 20 best plants for the balcony garden for your home/apartments.

 Aloe vera clears the air of formaldehyde and benzene.
-It was called a plant of immortality in ancient Egypt (Indian journal of dermatology).
+It was called a plant of immortality in ancient Egypt.